-Invitations to Tender (ITT's) / Requests for Quotations (RFQ's):
+Invitations to Tender (ITT's) / Requests for Quotations (RFQ's)

-Pre-Qualification Questionnaires (PQQ's) are to be used where appropriate.
-The two key aims are to select a list of suitably competent and qualified bidders and to reduce the number of bidders to an appropriate and manageable number using pre-published evaluation criteria.
+Pre-Qualification Questionnaires (PQQ's) may only be used in limited circumstances.
+Where used, the aims are to select a list of suitably competent and qualified bidders and to reduce the number of bidders to an appropriate and manageable number using pre-published evaluation criteria.

 The criteria may include pass / fail mandatory and discretionary criteria.
-The evaluation should be solely based on a supplier's response.
 Where the capability of an individual(s) is essential to the delivery of the contract, for example, the provision of consultancy, CV's should be requested and assessed.
-PQQ's should not impose arbitrary minimum requirements which may have the unintended effect of barring new businesses from bidding.
+PQQ's should not impose arbitrary minimum requirements which may have the unintended effect of barring new or small businesses from bidding.

 Officers should undertake a financial check as part of the evaluation process but, in the spirit of encouraging supplier growth, should not rule out a supplier unless there is clear evidence that the supplier's financial position places public money or services at unacceptable risk.
-The Chief Finance Officer must be consulted in all cases of doubt.
+The Director of Finance must be consulted in all cases of doubt.